Codecademy/docs/content/ai/concepts/generative-ai/concepts/code/code.md

 ---
 Title: 'Code'
-Description: '**Generative Coding** is the use of Generative AI (GenAI) to assist in software development.
+Description: 'Generative coding is the use of Generative AI (GenAI) to assist in software development.
 It was one of the first applications of Generative AI technology to be commercialized.'
 Subjects:
   - 'Machine Learning'
   - 'Data Science'